MyselfLeo/predicate-checker/README.md

 let predicate = Predicate::from("(x > 2) && (y == 4) && (z < 10)").unwrap();
 ```

-> Note: the parser is a bit off and may complain if comparaison operations are not between parenthesis.
-Sorry!

 Now, you can check if a predicate "fits" into another:

 ```rust